GitoriousLispBackup/eql/README-OPTIONAL.txt

 Wrapper functions
 =================

-If you want to use wrapper functions for all Qt functions, compile/load file
+If you want to use wrapper functions for all Qt functions, see:

   "src/lisp/all-wrappers.lisp"